wacncontent/CustomizeTool/addCommentOutput/articles/app-service-web/web-sites-python-create-deploy-bottle-app.md

 Browse to the Azure URL to view your changes.

-## Web app development - Windows - Command Line
+## web site development - Windows - Command Line

 ### Clone the repository

-First, clone the repository using the URL provided on the Azure <!-- deleted by customization Preview --><!-- keep by customization: begin --> Management <!-- keep by customization: end --> Portal, and add the Azure repository as a remote.
+First, clone the repository using the URL provided on the Azure Management Portal, and add the Azure repository as a remote.
 For more information, see [Continuous deployment using GIT in Azure Websites](/documentation/articles/web-sites-publish-source-control).

     git clone <repo-url>
     cd <repo-folder>